seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="types-link"></a>
 ### Types

-Type-alias and interfaces are the two primary ways to describe object-types and there's a lot of debate on when to use each.
+Type-aliases and interfaces are the two primary ways to describe object-types and there's a lot of debate on when to use each.
 The recommendation from the official TypeScript documentation is to use interfaces until you need to use a type.
-That's because interfaces transpile faster and more closely align with how runtime object behave.
-If you're unsure about when to use, each go with the official TypeScript recommendation.
+That's because interfaces transpile faster and more closely align with how runtime objects behave.
+If you're unsure about when to use each, go with the official TypeScript recommendation.

 <br/><b>***</b><br/>